-Contents of the course: Inheritance, genes and DNA.
+Course Content: Inheritance, genes and DNA.
 Inheritance and genes.
 Genes and enzymes.
 The elucidation of DNA as the genetic material.

 Structure and organization of the genomes.
 Genomes of plant cells and of subcellular organelles (mitochondria, plastids).
 DNA replication.
 Expression of the genetic information.
 Relationship between genes and proteins.
 The role of messenger RNA.
 The genetic code.
 RNA viruses and reverse transcription.
 Transcription, RNA polymerase and transcription factors.
 Regulation of gene expression at the transcriptional, [post -transcriptional level, as well as at the level of translation.
 Protein transport into subcellular compartments and its regulation.
 Signal transduction.
 Hormones and other molecules involved in signal transduction.
 Functions of membrane and intracellular receptors.
 Mechanisms of intracellular signal transduction.
 Signal transduction and cytoskeleton.
 Introduction to the recombinant DNA.
 Restriction enzymes.
 Cloning vectors.
 Expression of cloned genes.
 Principles of DNA sequencing.
 DNA amplification with the polymerase chain reaction.
 Functional analysis of genes.
 Genetic analysis using yeast cells.
 Sitedirected mutagenesis and introduction of mutations in cellular genes.

-1. Alberts B., Bray D., Hopkin K., Johnson A., Lewis J., Raff M., Roberts K., Walter P. "Essential Cell Biology", 2nd edition, 2006 (Greek translation, Publisher: Iatrikes Ekdoseis P.C.
-Pashalidis).

-2. Watson, J. D., Myers, R.M., Caudy, A.A., Witkowski, J.A.
+- 1. Alberts B., Bray D., Hopkin K., Johnson A., Lewis J., Raff M., Roberts K., Walter P. "Essential Cell Biology", 3rd edition, 2015 (Greek translation, Publisher: Broken Hill Publishers Ltd.). - Watson, J. D., Myers, R.M., Caudy, A.A., Witkowski, J.A.
 "RECOMBINANT DNA" Edition: 3/2007, Publisher: Akadimaikes Ekdoseis I. Basdra & Co.